 802.15.4 HRP UWB PHY impact on 802.11 WLAN

-To do…
+HRP and LRP impact on 802.11 WLAN systems is described in [8].
+The summary is that due to the extreme difference in transmit power, interference from UWB is very unlikely.
+With free space loss, a separation distance of 1m reduces the UWB power spectral density at the receiver to less than -80 dBm, which is below the energy detect thresholds specified in 802.11, and below the minimum receiver sensitivity for most modulation and coding schemes and channel widths specified for the overlapping bands.
+Additionally, typical uses of UWB employ duty cycle below 5% (often much below).

+In addition to the prior analysis, [24] and [35] include measurement-based studies of UWB impact on 802.11 operation.
+In these studies, a very unrealistic scenario was required to measure any impact from UWB on the 802.11 devices.
+A collection of UWB devices (12) operating within 0.33 meters of the 802.11ax AP, operating in continuous transmission mode and at maximum power spectral density, centered on the 802.11 channel, in the lab environment, could show a performance impact on the 802.11 link (from zero to 60 % reduction in throughput).
+Physical separation of more than 0.33 meters mitigated all impacts.
+Reducing to a more realistic transmission duty cycle mitigated impact.
+These studies also showed that within the very small sphere of impact, mitigation techniques such as partial channel frequency offset and/or SSBD reduced the impact to unobservable.

 802.15.4 NB impact on 802.11 WLAN

-802.15.4 ranging services that operate under regulatory and public safety requirement constraints use typical airtime duty cycles between 1.5 and 5% [29, 30].
+802.15.4 ranging services that operate under regulatory and public safety requirement constraints use typical airtime duty cycles between 1.5 and 5% typically [31] [32]].
 95% or greater of the available airtime is typically available to other radio technologies operating in the same frequency bands.

 To further improve on coexistence between the 802.15.4 NB OQPSK and 802.11 WLAN, shorter packet durations are attainable through newly introduced higher rate 500k/1M modulations and the introduction of the newly introduced compact PSDU format.
 For ranging distance measurements, NB airtime is reduced in comparison to the 802.15.4 NB OQPSK 250kbps by up to 38% [26], therefore reducing the chances of packet collisions with 802.11 WLAN operating in the same frequency band.
 Additionally, the spectral efficiency has been improved by reducing the NB channel bandwidth to 2.5 MHz in 5.725 to 5.850 GHz and 5.925 to 6.425 GHz, thereby doubling the channels per MHz in comparison to the NB channel allocation in 2.400 to 2.480 GHz where 5 MHz bandwidth per NB channel are used.